data-provider/website/website/versioned_docs/version-2.5.0/api-providers-and-selectors-methods.md

 Returned instance will maintain a relation with its "parent" in some way.
 Internally they are called "children", because when the cache of the "parent" resource is cleaned, all the children caches are cleaned too. _(For example, cleaning the cache of an API origin requesting to "/api/books", will also clean the cache of "/api/books?author=2")_

-Different Provider addons will use the current `queryValue` in different ways when consulting the specific data origin _(for example, [@data-provider/axios][data-provider-axios] will use the `queryValue` to define url params or query strings when requesting to the API, but [@data-provider/browser-storage][data-provider-browser-storage] will access to an specific key of the value saved in the browser storage)_.
+Different Provider addons will use the current `queryValue` in different ways when consulting the specific data origin _(for example, [@data-provider/axios][data-provider-axios] will use the `queryValue` to define url parameters or query strings when requesting to the API, but [@data-provider/browser-storage][data-provider-browser-storage] will access to an specific key of the value saved in the browser storage)_.

 When you use the `query` method of a provider or selector that also was created using `query`, the resultant `queryValue` will be the extension of the provided one and the previous one.
 In other words, queries are "chainable" and maintain the "scope".
 See the examples below for better understand.